grahamshupe/served/README.md

 ./served [arguments]
 ```

-Served supports several arguments at startup, which can help fine tune the server:
+Served supports several arguments at startup, which can help fine-tune the server:

 * -r [path] specifies the root directory which Served will serve files from.
 If not specified, this defaults to test/root/
+* -t [number] specifies the size of the thread pool Served will utilize.
+If not specified, this defaults to 4.

 ## Goals